 Findings Supporting Evidence HHS administration and SSC work together to ensure that resources are allocated in pursuit of accomplishing the SPSA SPSA goals.
-While there have been many recent changes to Budget funding, including recent allocation of Title I funding to HHS, PD Plan the focus has continuously been on maximizing resources in the interest of student learning.
-Specialized, or restricted, funding is used to increase personnel to support struggling Personnel Allocation students, including bilingual assistants, a reading Master Schedule intervention teacher, and a reading instructional assistant.
-C C :1 Furthermore, funds are allocated toward professional development for staff in the areas of reading, math, bilingual Course Guides education, technology based instruction, and CCSS SSC Agendas and Minutes instructional strategies.
-Supplemental teaching and learning Parent Center materials and extended learning time are also supported by the allocation of resources.
-Parent involvement is supported r di elle Geliter by Title I funding in an effort to increase the connection ELAC , between school and home.
+While there have been many recent changes to Budget funding, including recent allocation of Title I funding to HHS, the focus has continuously been on maximizing resources in PD Plan the interest of student learning.
+Specialized, or restricted, funding is used to increase personnel to support struggling Personnel Allocation students, including bilingual assistants, a reading intervention teacher, and a reading instructional assistant.
+Master Schedule Furthermore, funds are allocated toward professional development for staff in the areas of reading, math, bilingual Course Guides education, technology based instruction, and CCSS SSC Agendas and Minutes instructional strategies.
+Supplemental teaching and learning materials and extended learning time are also supported by Parent Center the allocation of resources.
+Parent involvement is supported by Title I funding in an effort to increase the connection ELAC between school and home.